LLNL/axom/src/docs/sphinx/coding_guide/sec8_design_implement.rst

 .. _automethods-label:

 --------------------------------------------------------
-6.3 Standard Rules for Compiler-generated Class Methods
+Understand standard rules for compiler-generated methods
 --------------------------------------------------------

 This section provides some background information related to the guidelines